hpcng/singularity-mpi/README.md

 # Compilation

-To compile the tool, you just need to execute the following command from the top directory of the source code: `cd $HOME/go/src/github.com/sylabs/singularity-mpi && make`.
+To compile the tool, you just need to execute the following command from the top directory of the source code: `cd $HOME/go/src/github.com/sylabs/singularity-mpi && make install`.
-This will generate a `main` binary that can be used to run various experiments.
-Running `./main -h` command will display a help message that describes different options you could use while running the tool.
+This will generate three different binaries: `syvalidate`, `sycontainerize` and `sympi`.
+The `syvalidate` command can be used to run various experiments.
+Running the `syvalidate -h` command displays a help message that describes different options you could use while running the tool.
+The `sycontainerize` command can be used to easily create a container for any application.
+Running the `sycontainerize -h` command displays a help message that describes how the command can be used.
+The `sympi` command can be used to easily manage various MPI installation on the host and easily execute containers using MPI.
+Running the `sympi -h` command displays a help message that describes how the command can be used.

 # Experiments